Tromsø: Climate

 Tromsø has reputation of accumulating a lot of snow in winter, but on the streets of the city ice often prevails, especially in the first half of the winter.
 Tromsø's snowfall pattern is quite erratic and varies substantially between different winters.
 Thaws with rain in the polar night mid-winter are not uncommon, which melts or wets existing snow, often followed by chilly windy Arctic blasts, creating dangerous ice driving and walking conditions.
 It is common to see Tromsø inhabitants walking with spikes in their shoes and almost all cars use studded tires.
 The all-time record for snow depth was set on 29 April 1997, when the meteorological station on top of Tromsøya recorded 240 cm of snow on the ground.
 In an average winter, Tromsø sees 160 days with at least 25 cm of snow on the ground (1970–2000 average, 100 meters above sea level).

 The lowest temperature ever recorded is -18.4 C in February 1966.
-That is extremely mild for a location this far north, as it is about the same as the record cold for the entire state of Florida—about 40 degrees latitude further south.
+That is extremely mild for a location this far north, as it is about the same as the record cold for the U.S. state of Florida — about 40 degrees latitude further south.
 At the airport the all-time low is -20.1 C in February 1985.
-The average date for the last overnight freeze (low below 0 °C) in spring is May 17 and average date for first freeze in autumn is October 3 (1981-2010 average) giving a frost-free season of 138 days.
+The average date for the last overnight freeze (low below 0 °C) in spring is 17 May and average date for first freeze in autumn is 3 October (1981–2010 average) giving a frost-free season of 138 days.